Anchorage Travel Guide

 Mt McKinley, Denali National Park © Judith Duk

 The city started out in 1915 as a tented camp for the workers on the Alaska Railroad, and with the later discovery of oil at Prudhoe Bay and the construction of the trans-Alaska pipeline, Anchorage's development was fast and furious.
-Today the sprawling city is full of life but somewhat lacking in charm.
-Alaskans living outside the city complain that Anchorage isn't really Alaska, it is a city on the outskirts of Alaska; the common joke being 'Anchorage isn't Alaska, but you can see it from there'.
+Today this sprawling city is full of life, with an array of dining options, a thriving music scene, theatres and museums.

-As a cosmopolitan urban sprawl it has similarities with other small American cities, yet despite the jokes it is uniquely Alaskan.
 Its conservative, transient character is due in part to the fact that many of its residents are from other parts of the US, working for a few years and then moving on.
-The rest of the population is a muddle of Alaskan indigenous peoples, oil workers, gold seekers, loggers and fishermen, together with the moose and occasional bear that wander into town.
-There are some excellent restaurants, museums, a Native Cultural Center and shops that, together with its setting, make Anchorage a pleasant stopover.
+The rest of the population is made up of Alaskan indigenous peoples, oil workers, gold seekers, loggers and fishermen, together with the moose and occasional bear that wander into town.
+As a cosmopolitan urban area, it has similarities with other small American cities, but still retains a uniquely Alaskan feel.

 Become our Anchorage Travel Expert

 We are looking for contributors for our Anchorage travel guide.
 If you are a local, a regular traveller to Anchorage or a travel professional with time to contribute and answer occasional forum questions, please contact us.